Derin1000/t4g_redteam_deepseek/README.md

 7. Push your changes.
 Select Push origin (This pushes the changes to your copy)
 8. Open a Pull Request.
 Go to the Github website and select pull requests.
 (This pulls them to the main copy)

+### Installing & Using .env For API Keys
+Since we are using a public repository, it's essential that we do not push API keys to the github repository.
+Doing so allows our keys to be viewed by anyone and potentially scraped/used by others!
+Once pushed, it's difficult and time consuming to remove it from not only the repo but every commit and commit history that it was in.
+To mitigate this, we will be using .env files to ensure that our API key stays local to our machines.

+**Steps:**
+1. Run `pip install python-dotenv` in your cmd
+2. If you don't have one, create a file named `.gitignore` in the root of your repository.
+Root of your repository is simple at the base level, not inside any folders.
+3. Create a file named `.env` in the root of your repository
+4. You will put your API key in this `.env` file.
+It should be formatted like: `DEEPSEEK_API_KEY={api_key_here}` (with no brackets).
+5. Inside of your `.gitignore`, add `*.env`.
+This will ensure that any files ending in `.env` aren't added in your git commits.
+6. You will need to push your .gitignore.
+When pushing, ensure your .env file isn't included in the commit!
+If it is, do not push your commit!
+Reach out to me or Julie and we can try and troubleshoot.

+**Using .env vars in code:**
+1. make sure you have `from dotenv import load_dotenv` and `import os` in your imports.
+2. Call `load_dotenv()` before using any enviroment variables
+3. You can load enviroment variables using `os.getenv('Name_of_env_variable')`, ex: `key = os.getenv('DEEPSEEK_API_KEY')`
+4. That's it!
+It's important that we try our best not to push these keys to the repo to ensure we don't have to be generating new keys.
+Please reach out if you have any questions!

 ### Task List
 Please remove what you completed on the following list and ensure you add any new features to the README.
 - Implement Log file